How to Tile a Floor on Wood: A Comprehensive Guide

 5. Mark Reference Lines:

-• Draw additional reference lines parallel to the first set, spaced according to the tile size and pattern requirements.
+• Draw additional lines parallel to the first set, spaced according to the tile size and pattern requirements.

 6. Apply Adhesive and Lay Tiles: